HallLabs/tracy_matdb/docs/calculators/vasp.rst

 VASP Input
 ----------

+.. note:: For many interatomic potentials static calculations are used to train the potential.
+To perform a static calculation in `VASP` it is sufficient to specify `nsw: 0` in the yml file.

 The VASP calculator can take as input anything that could be put into a `VASP` `INCAR` file.
 For full documentation of options please see the `VASP` `manual`_.